 Just 3.1% of American tech workers are Black, and Silicon Valley is just 3% Black.
 And things may actually be getting worse.
-Around 1% of tech entrepreneurs in Silicon Valley are Black and Black Americans are severely underrepresented in positions of leadership at influential technology companies.
+Around 1% of tech entrepreneurs in Silicon Valley are Black, and Black Americans are severely underrepresented in leadership positions at influential technology companies.
 In 2017 Fast Company reported there were fewer Black women in tech than there were in 2007.

 Nearly every Fortune 500 company offers some variety of diversity training, yet diverse workers still face bias and discrimination.
-Referred to as implicit bias training, unconscious bias training, and antibias training, these classes are supposed to reduce bias against certain groups, such as women and BIPOC, by making people aware of their biases.
+We refer to these classes as implicit bias training, unconscious bias training, and anti-bias training.
+In theory, the classes will reduce bias against certain groups, such as women and BIPOC, by making people aware of their biases.

-Diversity training is often the go-to after a diversity PR disaster.
+Often, diversity training is the go-to after a diversity PR disaster.
 For example, after a Starbucks barista stopped a Black man from using their restroom without buying something, the company closed 8,000 stores for a half day to put 175,000 workers through diversity training.

-This three-part series will investigate the evidence for and against diversity training, why most diversity training fails, and what companies can do to effectively increase their diversity, equity, and inclusion.
+This three-part series will investigate the evidence for and against diversity training, why most diversity training fails, and what companies can do to increase their diversity, equity, and inclusion effectively.

 An extremely brief history of diversity training